 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Supreme Source Grain Free looks like an above-average dry dog food.
+Based on its ingredients alone, Supreme Source looks like an above-average dry dog food.

 As a group, the brand features an average protein content of 29% and a mean fat level of 12%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.